Data is one of the most valuable assets available.

 While data collection methods have improved over time (like anonymous collection practices), they may not be entirely privacy-friendly.

-Fret not, you do not need to be an expert to protect your privacy.
+Fret not; you need not be an expert to protect your privacy.

-There are some simple tools to enhance your privacy, without compromising the user experience.
-And, the best thing—you do not need to waste time to research these options like there’s no tomorrow.
+Some simple tools enhance your privacy without compromising the user experience.
+And, the best thing—you do not need to waste time researching these options like there’s no tomorrow.

 Here, I highlight such simple tools to guard your online privacy easily.